Azure-Samples/storage-blobs-go-quickstart/README.md

 ## Put the account name and key in environment variables

-This solution requires Storage account name and key to be stored in environment variables securely on the machine running the sample.
-Follow one of the examples below depending on your Operating System to create the environment variables.
+This solution requires your storage account name and key to be stored in environment variables securely on the machine running the sample.
+Follow one of the examples below depending on your operating System to create the environment variables.
 If using Windows, close out of your open IDE or shell and restart to ensure that the environment variables are initialized.

 ### Linux